Villa Palm Ovacik

 Your confirmation invoice and full terms and conditions are e-mailed when booked.
 The two prices in your confirmation are, first what you will pay for Villa Palm rental, second any local purchases and transfers.

 Villa Palm does not charge extra as some others do for air con, maid service (as detailed above) and safe.

 For your added personnel comfort and safety an internal and external alarm system is fitted to the Villa.

-When you arrive at Villa Palm you will find the 'Blue Book' beneath the coffee table, here you will find instructions for all internal services and equipment, such as alarms,water cooler, air conn and more.
+When you arrive at Villa Palm you will find the 'Blue Book' on the table with the spare water bottle, here you will find instructions for all internal services and equipment, such as alarms,water cooler, air conn and more.
 The english instructions for the kitchen appliances and TV system are in the bottom kitchen drawer.

 Also you will find a local tel' list of usefull and emergancy no's

 A selection of Cd's and DVD's is provided for your enjoyment

 You will find some notes on bars and restaurants that we have used and found to give good service and value for money and generally consistent ownership staff and service, but remember we all have different expectations and tastes and the 'Dining Experience' is very subjective.